The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: GW Background from a population of BHB

-In Fig. \ref{fig:Cs_ABH} we show the spectral covariance structure from a population of ABHs for two $M_{\mu}$: $M_{\mu} = 40 ~M_\odot$ and $M_{\mu} = 120~ M_\odot$.
+In Fig. \ref{fig:Cs_ABH} we show the spectral covariance structure of SGWB density due to a population of ABHs for two $M_{\mu}$: $M_{\mu} = 40 ~M_\odot$ and $M_{\mu} = 120~ M_\odot$.
 We set the minimum mass, $m_{\rm min}$, to $5 ~M_\odot$.
 All the other parameters are kept fixed to their fiducial values as discussed in the previous section.
 Similarly, Fig. \ref{fig:Cs_PBH} presents the covariance matrices for PBH populations with $M_{c} = 40~M_\odot$ and $M_{c} = 120~M_\odot$, with all other parameters fixed to their fiducial values.

 The structure of the covariance matrix is strongly influenced by the underlying mass distribution.
 In populations dominated by lower-mass BHs, GW emission spans a broader frequency range.
 As a result, the structure of the covariance between frequency modes extends up to larger frequency separations.
 Conversely, for populations with higher-mass BHs, the covariance structure is stronger at lower frequencies than at higher frequencies.
 This behavior arises from the fact that the maximum frequency emitted during a binary merger is inversely proportional to the total mass of the system.
 Furthermore, the covariance structure differs significantly between ABH and PBH models.
-This distinction is primarily driven by differences in the spread of their mass distributions.
-PBH populations are modeled using log-normal (LN) distributions, whereas ABH populations is modeled by power-law plus Gaussian (PLG) distributions.
+This distinction is primarily driven by differences in their mass distributions.
+PBH populations are modeled using log-normal (LN) distributions, whereas ABH populations are modeled by power-law + Gaussian (PLG) distributions.
 The PLG distribution peaks at the lower-mass end compared to the LN distribution, which peaks at higher mass and extends toward both sides.
 As a result, the covariance structure of PBHs exhibits sharper features.

-The power spectrum alone is often insufficient to distinguish between different population properties because of the inherent degeneracies among the parameters.
-This limitation is lifted by the spectral covariance matrix, which retains distinct imprints of features such as the mass distribution.
-As a result, we have focused on the constraints from the spectral covariance in this analysis, which provided much more statistical power in measuring the BBH population parameters \cite{sah2024non}.
+These differences in the covariance structure encode additional information about the underlying population that is not captured by the power spectrum alone.
+The power spectrum is often insufficient to distinguish between different population properties due to inherent parameter degeneracies.
+In contrast, the spectral covariance matrix retains distinct imprints of features such as the mass distribution, thereby breaking these degeneracies.
+As a result, we focus on constraints derived from the spectral covariance in this analysis, as it provides significantly greater statistical power in probing population parameters \cite{sah2024non}.